lsst-dm/ProdStat/README.rst

       how many groups (maximum)
   explists : `str`
-      text file listing <band1> <exposure1> for all visits to use
+      text file listing <band1> <exposure1> for all visits to use this may alternatively be a file listing tracts instead of exposures/visits. valid bands are: ugrizy for exposures/visits and all for tracts (or if the band is not needed to be known)

 add-job-to-summary
 ------------------

-  prodstat add-job-to-summary DRP-XX PREOPS-YY [reset|remove]
+  prodstat add-job-to-summary DRP-XXX PREOPS-YYY [--remove True]

    DRP-XX is the issue created to track ProdStat for this bps submit.
    If you run the command twice with the same entries, it is ok.
-   If you specify remove, it will instead remove one entry from the table with the DRP/PREOPS number.
+   If you specify --remove True, it will instead remove one entry from the table with the DRP/PREOPS number.
-   If you specify reset is will erase the whole table (don't do this lightly).
+   If you specify --reset True (with any DRP-XX,PREOPS-YYY) is will erase the whole table in DRP-53 (don't do this lightly).

 To see the output summary: View special DRP tickets DRP-53 (all bps submits entered) and https://jira.lsstcorp.org/browse/DRP-55 (step1 submits only)